 The water here is clear and relatively calm, making it great for snorkeling.
 There is not much fish in the lagoons, but many different sponges exist.
 The reefs are shallow, which allows you to see a variety of underwater animals.
 To visit the lagoon, you need to pay 200 pesos.

-Smith Coral Garden Hotel is close to the famous Banul Beach, where snorkeling can be enjoyed.
-Many package tours include this place in their itinerary because even after enjoying the corals and marine life, you can go to Banul Beach and relax on the white sand.
+Paolyn Houseboats Coron Island is close to the famous Banul Beach, where you can enjoy snorkeling.
+Many package tours include this place in their itinerary even after enjoying the corals and marine life.
+You can go to Banul Beach and relax on the white sand.

 The coral garden is more suitable for experienced divers because it can continue to depths of over 40 meters.